tigerros/ruci/README.md

 ## Feature flags
 - `engine-connection`: enables a structs to manage the IO when it comes to working with a UCI engine.
 Note that this will add [`tokio`](https://crates.io/crates/tokio) as a dependency.
 - `serde`: enables `Serialize` and `Deserialize` for most types.
-All of the implementations are derived with no parameters.
+All the implementations are derived with no parameters.